facebookincubator/velox/velox/docs/develop/cache.rst

 Background
 ----------
 The in-memory file cache (AsyncDataCache) is configured to use SSD when provided.
-The SSD serves as an extension for the async data cache (file cache).
+The SSD serves as an extension for the AsyncDataCache.
 This helps mitigate the number of reads from slower storage.

 Configuration Properties